London

 • Total estimated : 3550 to 5600 £ (4100 to 6500 €)

-Victorian townhouses (28-30 rooms) save 30 to 40% on accommodation without sacrificing service: Egerton House, Beaufort House, 41 charge 500 to 800 £ per night, versus 800 to 1200 £ in Park Lane palaces.
-Breakfast is often included, and 4pm tea avoids costly lunch.
+Victorian townhouses (28-30 rooms) save 30 to 40% on accommodation without sacrificing service: Egerton House, Beaufort House, 41 at 500 to 800 £ per night, versus 800 to 1200 £ in Park Lane palaces.
+Breakfast often included, and 4pm tea avoids costly lunch.

 Restaurants weigh heavy: a 2-star table costs 150 to 200 £ per person (tasting menu + wine pairing), a starred bistro 80 to 120 £.
 Gastro-pubs (The Harwood Arms, The Ledbury) offer better value: 50 to 80 £ per person, sharp cuisine, relaxed vibe.